-As newsletters are sent out often, you want to save time creating the emails.
-An ESP that a offers reusable email templates and even creating and saving content blocks will make your life much easier.
+As newsletters are sent out often, you want to save time creating emails.
+An ESP that offers reusable email templates and even creating and saving content blocks will make your life much easier.

 Flash Sales and timed offers

 Limited offers are extremely popular in the tourism industry.
-Brands like Secret Escapes, Voyage Privé and Groupon, have turned the flash sales model into the core of their business.
+Brands like Secret Escapes, Voyage Privé, and Groupon have turned the flash sales model into the core of their business.

 Tip: Match your offers with your branding

 Everybody loves a good deal, but continuous offers might not be the right approach for every hospitality offering.
-A hotel that only ever communicates to their guest list that they have a “great deal” for them, starts to look like a hotel that is on a fire sale all year round.
+A hotel that only ever communicates to its guest list that they have a “great deal” for them, starts to look like a hotel on a fire sale all year round.
 How will a full-rate customer that stayed at their property feel if they get emailed each month with 15 to 50% discounts?

 Seasonal Event Emails

-Think about it… By communicating with the proper timing you can influence your subscribers and give them a little nudge into going on a trip during the Easter break or a Bank Holiday weekend.
+Think about it… By communicating with the proper timing, you can influence your subscribers and give them a little nudge into going on a trip during the Easter break or a Bank Holiday weekend.
 Never underestimate how valuable seasonal promotions are for the travel industry.